naps62/spencer/README.md

 # Spencer

 A personal expense manager.
-An experiment to allow me to learn Angular.js
+An experiment to allow me to learn Angular.js and Rails APIs

 ## References